The Gaps of White Feminism and the Women of Color who Fall Through

 Feminism Doesn't Have to Be Comfortable for Everyone (NA Weekly): This article we discuss intersectionality within feminism, and how our desire to be comfortable over moral ground has left out women of color in the feminist movement.

-Subscribe to The Thread monthly newsletter to get the latest in policy, equity, and culture in your inbox, and curated updates from New America you don't want to miss.
+Follow The Thread!
+Subscribe to The Thread monthly newsletter to get the latest in policy, equity, and culture in your inbox the first Tuesday of each month.